-The Bonds may be redeemed early in whole, but not in part, at par, plus accrued interest, if any, at any Early Redemption:

-time prior to the Maturity Date if Bonds representing eighty-five (85) per cent or more of the aggregate principal amount of the Bonds have been redeemed or purchased and cancelled at the time of such notice.
+Early Redemption: The Bonds may be redeemed early in whole, but not in part, at par, plus accrued interest, if any, at any time prior to the Maturity Date if Bonds representing eighty-five (85) per cent or more of the aggregate principal amount of the Bonds have been redeemed or purchased and cancelled at the time of such notice.

-The Issuer reserves the right to reopen this issue of Bonds at any time through the issuance of additional Reopening:
+Reopening: The Issuer reserves the right to reopen this issue of Bonds at any time through the issuance of additional all in accordance with the Terms of the Bonds.